-Our journey began with a focus on bringing children needing complex facial surgeries to the UK.
+Our journey began with a focus on bringing children needing complex facial surgeries to the UK from countries with only limited access to the specialist healthcare required.
 Each year, one to two children were treated in the UK by FTW partner hospitals, with associated costs ranging from £50,000 to £1 million.
 Following an invitation by a US charity to visit Vietnam, FTW identified a compelling need.
 The occurrence of birth defects in Vietnam is estimated to be 10 times higher than in neighbouring countries, thought to be partly due to the legacy of Agent Orange.
-In 2008 we began running medical missions to Vietnam.
-A multidisciplinary team of FTW medics operated jointly with their Vietnamese counterparts on complex surgical cases.
+In 2008 we began running medical missions to Vietnam, with a multidisciplinary team of FTW medics operating jointly with their Vietnamese counterparts on complex surgical cases.